mojaloop/helm/mojaloop-iam/docs/permission-model.md

 statement about one operation over one set of resources, and merging two of them would invent access neither granted.

-A role with open parameters instantiates per argument tuple: the grants materialize against `Role:widget-operator@widgetId=w7`, and the assignment adds the subject to that instance's `members`.
+A role with open resource names instantiates per resource tuple: the grants materialize against `Role:widget-operator@Widget=w7`, and the assignment adds the subject to that instance's `members`.
 Assignment and revocation stay one membership edge, which is the property that makes revocation immediate and auditable.
 Revocation asks nothing of the resource, so a grant on a widget